Today (June 11, 2014): Review of the Post Ranch Inn, a Big Sur legend (California, USA).

 - The Wine Spectator Grand-Award winning Sierra Mar restaurant offers exquisite dining with endless ocean views (and when you time it right, gorgeous sunset views).
 The dining menu changes daily with the choice between a four or nine course tasting menu, priced at $120 or $160 per person respectively.
 Each morning, until 10.30 am, complimentary gourmet breakfast buffet (with cold and hot food stations) is offered and this truly is one of the highlights of the day.
 I especially liked the selection of fruits and the salmon bagels.

 - The resort has many complimentary activities on offer: morning yoga, guided hikes or saunters, stargazing with a celestial telescope, and whale watching (from the resort terraces in the right season).

 - I did not try it, but the Post Ranch Inn has a Spa on site (which is supposed to be excellent, according to many reviews).

-- The staff was as friendly as they could be, and they offered excellent service.
+- The staff is as friendly as they can be, and they offer excellent service.

 - The resort is eco-friendly (guests can even borrow a Lexus Hybrid).

 - The Post Ranch Inn is an adults-only property (so perfect for those in need of romance and tranquility).

 - Lots of little touches make you feel very spoilt, from the glass of local champagne on arrival to the flasks of cold water when you leave.
 A lot of thought and care has clearly gone into making guest’s visit very special.

 The Post Ranch Inn is as perfect as it can be.
 Nevertheless, there are some things I want to share with you that you need to beware of when booking a room at the property: